-When you schedule a forest management plan, a DNR-approved plan writer walks your woods, describes and maps the plants, trees and soils, and prepares a 12-to-30 page forest management plan that includes resources to help you achieve your goals based on the current conditions of your woods.
+When you request a forest management plan, a DNR-approved plan writer walks your woods, describes and maps the plants, trees and soils, and prepares a 12-to-30 page forest management plan that includes resources to help you achieve your goals based on the current conditions of your woods.

 You must implement your plan in order to remain eligible for SFIA.
 Implementation can mean a variety of things and depends on your management goals: maybe you build a trial, set up a thinning, remove invasive species, or plant new trees.
 Ultimately, you decide which actions to complete after reading your plan's recommendations.
 The point is to put good forest stewardship into practice on your land.

 Having a forest management plan ensures that you fulfill the purpose of SFIA, which is to encourage long-term sustainable forest management.
-The plans also open up opportunities for you to receive assistance, including cost share, from federal and state agencies.
+The plans also open up opportunities for you to receive assistance, including cost-share, from federal and state agencies.

 Forest management plans must be updated every 10 years for your land to remain eligible for SFIA.